-After hitting an all-time high at the start of the year, the S&P 500 has plunged into bear territory this week.
+After hitting an all-time high at the start of the year, the S&P 500 has plunged into bear territory in mid-June.
 As a rule of thumb, the so-called bear market is when there is a 20% or more continuous fall in the stock market from peak levels.

 With central banks around world raising interest rates in response to very high inflation, investors are already worried about recession risks.
 Typically, economic downturns have been triggered by the tightening in monetary policy.

-The Federal Reserve raised interest rates a further 0.75% on Wednesday (the biggest move since 1994), leading a round of hikes from central banks around the world as the Swiss National Bank hiked 0.5% and the Bank of England by a further 0.25%.
+The Federal Reserve raised interest rates a further 0.75% in June (the biggest move since 1994), leading a round of hikes from central banks around the world as the Swiss National Bank hiked 0.5% and the Bank of England by a further 0.25%.

 The sharp sell-off in the equity markets in the run up to and following these announcements has intensified fears of a hard economic landing.
 Such a gloomy market reaction has many times in the past foretold a coming recession – but not always (see table, below).

 While we’re not currently forecasting a recession in the US, the risks are skewed towards one.
 Investors can take some comfort that recessions don’t necessarily follow a bear market.
 That said, the odds are not favourable looking back at history.